Managed OpenStack Public Cloud service levels FAQ

 Yes, we are always looking at ways to improve our support.
 We expect that our pricing changes will cause some new customers who don’t value support to choose other providers.
 As a result, we will be able to shift more resources to serve customers who do value support and are willing to pay for it.

-There are five foundational components to Fanatical Support®:
+There are five foundational components to support from Rackspace:

 - Architecture advisors: Move beyond one-size-fits-all reference architectures.
 Let our experts tailor your workload architecture to your exact needs.